-- 1 Export the base station and handset configuration of your current installation - Settings > Base stations > Administration - Settings > Mobile devices > Administration . - 2 Import the integrator virtual machine (\.ova file) into hypervisor - 3 Define the device role for the devices that are defined to act as DECT manager in the future - 4 Add DECT managers to the Integrator's administration - ▶ Settings ▶ DECT manager ▶ Administration - 5 Register the DECT managers on the Integrator - ▶ Settings ▶ System ▶ Integrator Config - 6 Import the base station and handset configuration into the new configuration - Settings > Base stations > Administration - Settings > Mobile devices > Administration - 7 Set up the new base station synchronisation hierarchy - ▶ Settings ▶ Base stations ▶ Synchronization - 8 If necessary, set up cross-cluster synchronisation via DECT manager synchronisation - Settings > DECT manager > Synchronization

-During migration the base station synchronisation will be lost.
+- 1 Install the required licences, see \rightarrow p.
+116 - 2 Export the base station and handset configuration of your current installation - Settings ► Base stations ► Administration, see → p.
+51 - Settings ► Mobile devices ► Administration, see → p.
+81 - 3 Import the integrator virtual machine (.ova file) into hypervisor, see Installing the Integrator (large installation) - 4 Define the device role for the devices that are defined to act as DECT manager in the future - 5 Add DECT managers to the Integrator's administration - → Settings → DECT manager → Administration, see→ p.
+37 - 6 Register the DECT managers on the Integrator - Settings ► System ► Integrator Config, see → p.
+45 - 7 Import the base station and handset configuration into the new configuration - Settings ► Base stations ► Administration, see + p.
+51 - → Settings → Mobile devices → Administration, see → p.
+81 - 8 Set up the new base station synchronisation hierarchy - → Settings → Base stations → Synchronization, see → p.
+56 - 9 If necessary, set up cross-cluster synchronisation via DECT manager synchronisation - Settings ► DECT manager ► Synchronization, see + p.
+37 - During migration the base station synchronisation will be lost.
 Ongoing calls would be cancelled.
 Please ensure, that the phone system is not in use during the migration procedure.

 The base station import does not contain the data of the local base station, because the local base station is physically bound to the new DECT manager.

-The procedure only applies to the migration of a first DECT manager to a new multi DECT manager system.
+(i) The procedure only applies to the migration of a first DECT manager to a new multi DECT manager system.
 The handsets of a second system imported into the multi DECT manager system cannot import their old system PARI into the new multi DECT manager installation, thus these handset will be imported as To register and need to repeat on air DECT registration procedure.